 What is Pyridine?

-Pyridine is a colourless to yellow liquid with a chemical formula C5H5N.
+Pyridine is a heterocyclic compound which is colourless to yellow liquid with a chemical formula C5H5N.

 It is a basic heterocyclic organic compound.
 It is also known as Azine or Pyridine.
 The structure is like benzene, with one methine group replaced by a nitrogen atom.
 It has a sour, putrid, and fish-like odour.
 Pyridine can be synthesized from ammonia, formaldehyde, and acetaldehyde or it can be made from crude coal tar.